Back to journal

 The 30-minute window is not real

-Why this matters more after 55
+Why this matters more in midlife and beyond

 The real problem is distribution

-How Sway handles this
+How Sway approaches this

 What you can do today